I don’t know about you, but I’m so tired of false promises and bogus claims blown up of all proportions:

 Does it contain retinol or a powerful combination of antioxidants (such as Ferulic Acid + Vitamins C and E)?
 Is it packaged in an air-tight, opaque tube or bottle that won’t spoil the formula every time you use it?
 If so, it’s worth the splurge.

-Although, these days you can often find these goodies at the drugstore, so there’s no need to break the bank to look fabulous.
+Unless… These days you can often find these goodies at the drugstore, so there’s no need to break the bank to look fabulous (thank you, The Ordinary!).

 Figure out what your skin type and concerns are, and pick products that can fix them.
 If you’re battling acne at 50 and that spot treatment marketed at teens works, get it.
 Your skin will thank you.